Asado: Meats

 Asado de tira, flanken-cut short ribs.

 After appetizers, costillas or asado de tira (ribs) can be served.
 Next comes vacío (flank steak), matambre and possibly chicken and chivito (goatling).
 Dishes such as pamplona, pork, and Patagonian lamb are becoming more frequent, particularly in restaurants.
 An asado also includes bread, a simple mixed salad of, for instance, lettuce, tomato, and onions, or it could be accompanied with verdurajo (grilled vegetables), a mixture made of potatoes, corn, onion, and eggplant cooked on the grill and seasoned with olive oil and salt.
-Beer, wine, soft drink, and other beverages are common.
+Beer, wine, soft drinks, and other beverages are common.
 Dessert is usually fresh fruit.

 Lechazo asado (roast lechazo), shown above, is a typical dish from Spanish cuisine, as is the similar Cochinillo asado (roast suckling pig).

 Another traditional form to mainly roast the meat, used in Patagonia, is with the whole animal (especially lamb and pork) in a wooden stick nailed in the ground and exposed to the heat of live coals, called asado al palo.

 The meat for an asado is not marinated, the only preparation being the application of salt before or during the cooking period.
 Also, the heat and distance from the coals are controlled to provide a slow cooking; it usually takes around two hours to cook asado.
 Further, grease from the meat is not encouraged to fall on the coals and create smoke, which would adversely flavour the meat.
 In some asados the area directly under the meat is kept clear of coals.

 Asado done on a grill using firewood.

 The asado is usually placed in a tray to be immediately served, but it can also be placed on a brasero right on the table to keep the meat warm.
 Chimichurri, a sauce of chopped parsley, dried oregano, garlic, salt, black pepper, onion, and paprika with olive oil, or salsa criolla, a sauce of tomato and onion in vinegar, are common accompaniments to an asado, where they are traditionally used on the offal, but not the steaks.